 Why is it crucial to include humans in the early stages of system development?
-In this webinar presentation, Teledyne FLIR Product VP Dr. Jennifer Rochlis makes the case for Human Systems Integration (HSI).
+In this webinar presentation, NASA Fmr Product Lead Dr. Jennifer Rochlis makes the case for Human Systems Integration (HSI).
 She emphasizes the importance of considering humans in product design and development.
 HSI involves integrating human capabilities and limitations with system design to increase performance and minimize costs.
 It looks at the entire lifecycle of a system and involves various domains such as training, safety, usability, and occupational health.
 HSI requires coordination between different domain specialists and early engagement of all stakeholders.
 The presentation highlights the challenges of justifying the investment in HSI and gathering suitable evidence.
 It also emphasizes the role of humans in ensuring safety and compensating for design and operational errors.
 Dr. Rochlis stresses the need for early involvement of operations teams and addressing cultural differences among teams.
 She concludes by emphasizing the importance of considering HSI in the early stages of system development and ensuring ownership of lifecycle costs.

 Join us for new conversations with leading product executives every week.
 Roll through the highlights of this week’s event below, then head on over to our Events page to see which product leaders will be joining us next week.